FPANet: Frequency-based Video Demoireing using Frame-level Post Alignment: Related Works

+As an extension of image demoiréing research, video demoiré is firstly introduced by~\citep{dai2022video}, by restoring videos using relation-based consistency loss.
+DTCENet \citep{liu2024video} utilizes the invertible framework for better video restoration quality.
+However, since the moiré patterns not only desaturate the colors across the entire image but also obscure the recognition of object shapes, this method can not fully recover the original color and fine-grained details.
+A concurrent work, DTNet~\citep{xu2024direction}, solely leverages the manually selected spectrum based on basic directions obtained from the Discrete Cosine Transform~(DCT).
+Nevertheless, they still overlook compositional interaction of amplitude and phase in forming moiré patterns.

-In this paper, we concentrate on the video demoiré that is less explored in the former literature.
+In this paper, we concentrate on the video demoiré that has been explored less in the former literature.
 Our proposed methods are the first works in demoiré task to remove moiré texture and recover the original color in the frequency domain using amplitude and phase.
 In addition, we design Post Align Module~(PAM) to leverage the neighboring frames as auxiliary information without disruption.